Breeding & slaughter drive the industry

 “Breeding industry operates on turnover”

-“The thoroughbred breeding industry operates on turnover, meaning it relies on a certain number of horses leaving the track,” summarized Christa Lesté-Lasserre of The Horse of the findings of University of Sydney animal behavior and welfare science professor Paul McGreevy.
+“The thoroughbred breeding industry operates on turnover, meaning it relies on a certain number of horses leaving the track,” summarized Christa Lesté-Lasserre of The Horse of findings published in 2014 by University of Sydney animal behavior and welfare science professor Paul McGreevy.

-Said McGreevy, “If we were ever to make all the horses high-performance with low risk of injury and optimal behavior, there would indeed still be too many horses, but they would be more viable.
-With the right feedback and the right demand for ethical sustainable racing,” McGreevy hopes to “conceivably arrest some of the overbreeding.”
+Wrote McGreevy, “If we were ever to make all the horses high-performance with low risk of injury and optimal behavior, there would indeed still be too many horses, but they would be more viable.”

 McGreevy, former University of Sydney colleague Ariella Hayek, and fellow Australian researchers B. Jones and D.L.
 Evans in August 2014 published their study “Number, causes and destinations of horses leaving the Australian Thoroughbred and Standardbred racing industries” in the Journal of the Australian Veterinary Association.